 I bought some copper "T" and hose connections at the local automotive store and mucked a "T" fitting up that worked but looked like crap.
 Actually, it was not quite that bad, but the scale was off, the fitting was just a little too big to look just right once it was installed.

 So it was off to the plumbing store for stuff.
-These fittings (pictured below) are used for home air condition systems and would be the perfect scale for this project.
+These fittings (photographed below) are used for home air condition systems and would be the perfect scale for this project.

-If welding or brazing is not your thing, take it to a professional.
-Don't skip on this, or use an off the shelf "T" fitting that doesn't look quite as cute, but will not burn the car to the ground.
+If welding or brazing (photograph below) is not your thing, take it to a professional.
+Don't skip on this, or use an off the shelf "T" fitting that might not look quite as cute, but will not burn your car to the ground.

 If you are fortunate and do this just right your fitting will look like the picture below.
-Note the "bumps" on the end of the hose connectors. (blue arrow).
+Note the "bumps" on the end of the hose connectors. (blue arrow photograph below).
 These are important, it keeps the clamps from sliding off the copper hose connectors under pressure.
 These are brazed on during the process.

-Prior to mounting the bracket, the gauge was orientated correctly and secured to the mounting bracket with a narrow aero seal clamp.
-Connect "L" fitting to bottom of gauge, again making sure that's orientated correctly.
+Prior to mounting the bracket, the gauge was orientated correctly within the bracket and secured to the mounting bracket with a narrow aero seal clamp. (red arrow photograph below).
+Connect 90 degree fitting (fabricated earlier) to bottom of gauge, again making sure that's orientated correctly.

-I installed the gauge on the left fender wing, on the same bracket that holds all my relays.
+I installed the gauge on the left fender wing, mounted to the same bracket that holds all my relays.
 These relays were moved to this location during a prior project of sourcing outside cold air to the engine.

 You can see the reason for the offset bracket, it allows me access to the bracket mounting screws on one side, while just clearing the engine brace on the other side.